 This hosting company does not offer backup solutions, thus users have to maintain their own backups.
 The vendor says that in the event of a server failure, it will reset its platform and make the platform available again with no existing data.

-The OneAsiaHost website looks very simplistic.
-While it is relatively easy to navigate, the website looks like it could do with a design update.
+The OneAsiaHost website has a very simplistic look.
+While it’s relatively easy to navigate, it seems like it could use a design update.

 Pricing and Support

 OneAsiaHost offers very cheap hosting solutions, but they come at the expense of many features that many users might find necessary to have.
 The prices are listed in Singaporean dollars.
 Users have the option to choose a plan based on the billing cycle they would prefer between monthly and quarterly subscription plans.

 OneAsiaHost does not offer a money-back guarantee.
 In fact, the vendor states that it does not “entertain” user requests for refunds.
 All the same, the hosting provider does offer a 99.5% uptime guarantee with two exceptions: during scheduled maintenance or during Denial of Service (DoS) attacks.